adoliner1/grid_game/rules.md

 # Overview and Objective
 The board consists of a 3x3 grid of randomly selected Tiles.
-Players place their resources (shapes) on the Tiles to rule them and get various benefits.
-The objective is to have the most points at the end of the game.

-End conditions:
+Each player has a leader.
+Leaders travel aroud the tiles, placing or removing disciples, and in doing so ruling them.
+Tiles have various effects/benefits.
+The object of the game is the have the most points when the game ends.

+The game ends when either:

 1. All tiles have a ruler at the end of a round
 2. At the end of the 6th round

 ## Gameplay

 Rounds consist of alternating turns between players.
-On a player's turn, they may take one of these actions:
+On a player's turn, they must take one of these actions:

-1. Place a shape from their bank on to a tile
+1. Move their leader
-2. Use a tile
+2. Recruit a disciple
+3. Exile a disciple
-3. Use a powerup
+4. Use a Tile's ability
-4. Pass
+5. Pass

-After passing, a player may not take any more actions that round (they can still react).
-If they're the first player to pass in a round, they become first player for the next round.
-A round ends when both players have passed.
+## Leader Movement

 ## Shape Hierarchy/Power